 From the first discussions and the Mazzucato report to the selection of the five mission areas and the publication of the interim reports in the summer of 2020, ERRIN has been actively involved in bringing in the regional and local perspective, and exploring what opportunities the missions could provide for regions and cities.
+In October 2020 ERRIN submitted its input paper on the Horizon Europe missions.
 Below you will find more information about our work on the different missions.

 ERRIN's work on the Horizon Europe missions

 Read more about our work related to the five mission areas.

 The EU Mission on 100 Climate-Neutral and Smart Cities by 2030 will support 112 European cities in their systemic transformation towards climate neutrality by 2030.
 The mission aims to create a bottom-up approach towards achieving climate neutrality supported by a Climate City Contract, which requires the participation of the entire local ecosystem and support from all governance levels.